A Window in Whitechapel:

 But before we go on with our story, and before Eliza’s stone reaches its destination, we must digress for a moment.
-If you read our recent piece on the soup kitchen in Leicester Square, you will remember that at about this time the smashing of windows in public places was a frequent occurrence.
-In many cases it was a form of public protest against conditions endured by the poor, which were at least in part a consequence of the Irish potato famine, and the mass migrations from Ireland that followed in its wake.
+If you read my recent piece on the soup kitchen in Leicester Square, you will remember that at about this time the smashing of windows in public places was a frequent occurrence.
+In many cases it was a form of public protest against conditions endured by the poor, which were at least in part a consequence of the Irish potato famine and the mass migrations from Ireland that followed in its wake.

 Prison for a woman convicted at Worship Street was the Female House of Correction at Holloway.
 When the journalists Henry Mayhew and John Binny visited Holloway for the survey of London prisons that they published in the early 1860s, they made a detailed note of the prison clothing, which consisted of

 three wincey petticoats in winter, and two in summer; a blue gown, a checked apron, a blue checked neckerchief, a small printed pocket handkerchief, and a white linen cap.
 Likewise a pair of blue worsted stockings, and a thick substantial shawl.